 One of the most significant findings concerns the role of case manager.
-When offenders are released into the community, they must meet specific conditions of parole, including reporting once a month (or with whatever frequency the state requires) to their parole officer.
-This means that, historically, most parole officers handled hundreds of cases, leaving them with little time to focus on anything other than whether offenders are complying with their conditions of parole.
+When persons convicted of a crime are released into the community, they must meet specific conditions of parole, including reporting once a month (or with whatever frequency the state requires) to their parole officer.
+This means that, historically, most parole officers handled hundreds of cases, leaving them with little time to focus on anything other than whether persons convicted of a crime are complying with their conditions of parole.
 But, with SCA funding, some sites provided special change-management training to parole officers, allowing them to assume more of a case manager role.
 Other sites brought in case managers from municipal departments and nonprofits.

 "Although their titles differ from site to site — re-entry specialist in one, enhanced parole agent in another — there's no doubt that case management was perceived as a critical, value-added feature in all of the sites," D'Amico said.

 After the case managers perform an assessment, which considers risks, needs, goals, strengths and barriers, they broker re-entry services in the community.
 Of course, assessments, per se, are not new, but the research found that SCA funding is enabling case managers to think more holistically.
-Essentially, D'Amico said, case managers function as mentors, enforcers and brokers of the services that each offender needs to successfully re-enter the community.
+Essentially, D'Amico said, case managers function as mentors, enforcers and brokers of the services that each person convicted of a crime needs to successfully re-enter the community.

 This is not to suggest that adding the role of case manager was smooth sailing.
-Yes, blending the roles of case manager and parole officer helped head off turf wars and also increased offender participation in programs, because offenders knew that they could face re-incarceration if they did not show up for appointments and service assistance.
+Yes, blending the roles of case manager and parole officer helped head off turf wars and also increased offender participation in programs, because those convicted of a crime knew that they could face re-incarceration if they did not show up for appointments and service assistance.
 But there were downsides, too.